 Logistical Issues in 2026: Address Challenges & Build Resilient Operations

-Explore the labour shortage challenge, and other logistical issues including cost pressures, injury rates and logistics automation gaps.
-Then, discover ways to address these challenges.
+Explore the labour shortage challenge and other logistical issues, including cost pressures, injury rates, and logistics automation gaps.
+Then, discover practical ways to address these challenges.

 This year is the time to address the labour shortage and rethink established processes in warehouses, distribution centres and third-party logistics providers.
-Other issues to pay attention to are tight margins, growing injury rates, and logistics automation gaps.
+Alongside labour shortages, other issues that demand attention include tight margins, growing injury rates, and logistics automation gaps.

 Labour Shortages in Logistic Operations: Reaching a Breaking Point

 As predicted throughout 2025, labour shortages remain a defining logistical issue in 2026.
 The International Road Transport Union expects the global truck driver shortage to exceed 2.4 million by the end of 2026.
-Also, a survey reveals that 40% of warehouse operators now rank labour scarcity as their single biggest operational risk [Gartner, Supply Chain Automation Forecast, 2025].
+A separate survey reveals that 40% of warehouse operators now rank labour scarcity as their single biggest operational risk [Gartner, Supply Chain Automation Forecast, 2025].

 The shortage affects every aspect of logistics operations.
 For example: